rschmehl/awesco.eu/content/authors/elena-malz/_index.md

   url: "https://www.chalmers.se/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research is on optimal control and optimization of AWE systems and the analysis of their power production.
+bio: Interested in optimal control, optimization and power production of AWE systems.

 interests:
 - Modelling, Simulation, and Control